-As of November 15, 2017, we had 10,996,614 shares of Series A preferred stock issued and outstanding.
+As of the date of this prospectus, we had 2,932,431 shares of Series A preferred stock issued and outstanding.
 Each share of Series A preferred stock is convertible, at the option of the holder, into one share of common stock, subject to certain adjustments.
 In addition, each share of Series A preferred stock will automatically convert into one share of our common stock immediately prior to the closing of this offering, subject to certain adjustments.
-Series A preferred stock is not entitled to receive any annual dividend.
-In the event of a liquidation or dissolution of our Company, holders of Series A preferred stock are entitled to receive \$1.00 per share pari passu with holders of Series A-2 preferred stock and in preference to holders of common stock.